dima-brook/w3f_application/elrond_bridge.md

 #### SPEC-B Structure:
 #### 1. A Substrate pallet implementing the following functionality:
+  + Fungible token transfer
+    ```rust
+    /// Transfer to elrond chain event
+    /// validators must subscribe to this
+    #[ink(event)]
+    pub struct Transfer {
+        action_id: u128,
+        to: String,
+        value: Balance
+    }
+    ```
   + Fungible liquidity freezing </br>
-    Sovereign parachain tokens as well wrapped eGold are locked in the pallet to avoid duplication during the transfer.
+    Sovereign parachain tokens as well as wrapped eGold are locked in the pallet to avoid duplication during the transfer.
   + Fungible liquidity release </br>
     A transferred number of wrapped eGold or Parachain native tokens can be released to an arbitrary account in the target parachain.
   + Non-fungible liquidity freezing </br>